seantwie03/sluug_stllug_generation/README.md

 To use these files on the `sluug_stllug_site`, copy them into the appropriate content directory.

-## Possible Improvements
+## TODO

 - Have AI generate a high-level summary of the key technology.
 For example, if a presentation is about [Multipass](https://multipass.run/) have the AI generate a couple sentences explaining what Multipass is.
 Then the visitor to the website can have more information when deciding if they want to attend the meeting or not.
     - Also, use information from references (RAG-ish)
-- Modify the call to generate tags.
-Ask the AI to identify the key technology.
-Then as the AI to identify the key technique or concept.
-This may produce better results than asking the AI to generate 1-2 tags based on the key technology, technique, or concept of the presentation.
 - Modify the call to generate YouTube titles to be like the call to generate images.
-If there are multiple presentations, generate one title for the base, one for the main, and one combined.
+If there are multiple presentations, generate one title for each presentation, and one combined.
 If there is only a single presentation generate three titles for it.
+- Add devcontainer
 - Extract repetitive openAI API call logic to a function (low priority)